pierremrtn/neat/README.md

     child: ...,
 ),
 ```
-Neat helps you pushing it further by generating specialized helpers and widgets based on your data class, without wasting time coding it yourself:
+Neat helps you push it further by generating specialized helpers and widgets based on your data class, without wasting time coding it yourself:
 ```dart
 //Generated Space widget, inherit from SizedBox class, const SpaceSmall(),